 MGH Institute Scholarships

-For the 2015-2016 academic year, the MGH Institute of Health Professions provided $5.48 million in scholarships and grants.
-These awards cover all or part of the tuition for approximately 20% of the incoming students in the six entry-level programs:
+For the 2018-2019 academic year, the MGH Institute of Health Professions provided $6.2 million in scholarships and grants.
+Approximately 25% of incoming students in the six entry-level programs receive scholarship:

 School of Nursing: